MoranSin/DataPipelinesFinal/README.md

 To start the API locally:

-1. Turn on the containers with Docker Compose:
+1. Turn on the containers with Docker Compose from the root folder:
    ```bash
    docker-compose up -d
    ```